 People pleasers have a hard time making their needs a priority.
 They feel it is overly selfish to put their needs first.
 Putting others first must surely be a way to go to heaven huh?

 Are you holyshitting yourself, after reading these?
-If these sound like qualities you see reflected in your life or struggle with, then you are a people pleaser.
-And that totally sucks.
+If these sound like qualities you see reflected in your life or struggle with, then you are alone.
+People don’t even realize they have these worrisome qualities and that totally sucks.

-In the next blog post we will discuss all the nasty things wrong with being a nice guy.
+Check out the sequel to this post: Why Being A Fixer Is A Terrible Idea.
+Discover all the nasty things wrong with being a nice guy.
 Till then have an amazing day.